-On December 31, 2022, the Company received the final option payment of \$100,000 (\$10,000 payable, representing a 10% interest owing to a private company) from Imperial pursuant to their option (the "Option") to earn a 100% interest in seven mineral claims (3,331 ha) adjacent to the north and east boundaries of Imperial's Mount Polley Mine located in central British Columbia.
-Upon receipt of this payment, Imperial now owns a 100% interest in the property subject to a production-based royalty due to Commander.
+On December 31, 2022, the Company received the final option payment from Imperial pursuant to their option.
+Upon receipt of this payment, Imperial has earned a 100% interest in the property subject to a production-based royalty due to Commander.

-All tenures were 100% owned by Commander except for one claim, (mineral claim 1064105, 648 ha) which was 90% owned by Commander and 10% owned by an arm's length private company.
+All tenures were 100% owned by Commander except for one claim, (mineral number 1064105, 648 ha) which was 90% owned by Commander and 10% owned by an arm's length private company.
 Commander retains a "Production Fee" (royalty) on future production defined equal to \$1.25 per tonne for the material mined from the Property and milled in the Mount Polley mineral processing plant.

-At any time after earning a 100% interest in the Mt.
-Polley property, Imperial shall have the right upon payment of \$1,000,000 to Commander to reduce the Production Fee reserved to Commander to 50% of the Production Fee in effect at the date of the election (the "Reduced Production Fee").
+At any time Imperial has the right upon payment of \$1,000,000 to Commander to reduce the Production Fee reserved to Commander to 50% of the Production Fee in effect at the date of the election (the "Reduced Production Fee").
 The Production Fee or Reduced Production fee, as the case may be, shall be doubled in any month where the average copper price for that month exceeds a price of \$7.00 per pound adjusted for inflation using the Canadian Consumer Price Index as of September 30, 2019 as the base rate.
 The Production Fee from mineral claim 1064105 shall be spit into 90% to Commander and 10% to the privately held company.